 - The scheme would be administered to the public through accredited LIC (Life Insurance Corporation of India) or allied insurance companies that are willing to float this scheme on similar terms as the bank of the subscriber lays down.

 The pension scheme, Atal Pension Yojana will solely focus on the unorganized sector of India.

 - The scheme aims to provide subscribers under its belt with a fixed minimum pension of Rs.
 1000, 2000, 3000, 4000 or Rs 5000 per month which will start at the age of 60 years.
 This depends solely on entering at an age of the subscriber between 18 and 40 years only.

-- The Central Government aims to co-contribute at least 50 per cent of the total contribution amount or Rs.
+- The Central Government aims to co-contribute at least 50% of the total contribution amount or Rs.
 1000 per annum (for a period of 5 years), whichever is lower to the bank account of the subscribers who are within the prescribed age group.

 To sum up, this is a brilliant initiative by the government to give financial upliftment to the lower classes of society who often languish due to lack of funds.
 Senior Union Ministers of India including the Home Minister Rajnath Singh (Lucknow), Finance Minister Arun Jaitley (Mumbai), External Affairs Minister Sushma Swaraj (Bhopal), Urban Development Venkaiah Naidu (Varanasi), Food, Consumer Affairs and Public Distribution Minister Ram Vilas Paswan (Patna) and Road Transport and Highways Minister Nitin Gadkari (Bhagalpur) will launch the schemes nationwide.